 families and communities, and the management of the service; as well as an

 At Beaconsfield Kindergarten we offer a range of timetables to accommodate the different scheduling needs of families at our centre.
 Please note, the 2021 timetable may be subject to change.

-Our draft timetable for 2021 is the same as our current 2020 timetable.
+Our draft timetable for 2022 is available on our timetable page.

 Beaconsfield Kindergarten is very proud to have achieved all six Health Priority Areas of the Victorian Government's Achievement Program.
 The Achievement Program supports Victorian workplaces, schools and early childhood services to create healthy places for working, learning and living.
 Click here to read the Achievement Program's case study on Beaconsfield Kindergarten.